One-Lightyear/fedora_laptop/README.md

-fedora_laptop\n
+#fedora_laptop
-Basic files from my laptop for practices
+#Basic files from my laptop for practices